$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Back to the local trajectories method

-Classically, one looks for conditions that ensure the first isomorphism in \eqref{eq.isomlocaltraj} in such a way that it carries over to $\pi(\cA)$ and $\pi(\cB)$, with the knowledge that $\pi$ is an isomorphism on $\cA$; this is the main idea in the original proof of Theorem \ref{thm.mainlocaltrajec} assuming the topologically free condition (A3).

-For instance, in our setting, if the localization condition (A0) holds, it follows from the fact that if no open set of $M$ is fixed by the action $\alpha$, then also no open set is fixed by the action $\alpha'=\pi\circ \alpha $, that in this case, both isomorphisms in \eqref{eq.isomlocaltraj} hold, so we conclude that the local trajectories method holds on $\cB$.

-From now on, the goal of this subsection will be to apply the ideas of the previous subsections to study in particular the second map in \eqref{eq.isomlocaltraj}, where we have representations on spaces of the form $B(l^2(G, H))$.
+The goal of this section is to apply the criteria obtained in the Section \ref{s.cond_isom} to study in particular the second map in \eqref{eq.isomlocaltraj}, where we have regular representations on spaces of the form $B(\ell^2(G, H))$.